 To this end, we endeavor to influence the environmental impact of logistics at three levels in our value chain - receipt of goods, internal transport and delivery to our customers.

 At the first level, we strive to optimize the management of incoming goods.
 The products are mainly delivered to our sites by suppliers.
-Through the targeted coordination of suppliers at level one coupled with enhanced inventory management at level two, we aim to reduce the internal transport between our locations.
+Through the targeted coordination of suppliers at level one coupled with enhanced inventory management at level two, we aim to reduce the internal transport between our sites.
 This is achieved, for example, through optimized inventory allocation.
 In addition, our internal networks in each country organization are checked on an ongoing basis.
 By monitoring and reporting relevant KPIs such as transport, warehousing costs and shipments, we can see where networks require adjustment.
-In recent years, the results of this have included improvements in the warehouse structure in eastern Germany, the warehouse structure was improved, which has further reduced our internal transport from other regions of Germany.
-France is pursuing the same aim by opening a new central warehouse in France, and the restructuring – and in some cases expansion – of existing sites in Switzerland.
+In recent years, the results of this have included improvements in the warehouse structure in eastern Germany, the commissioning of a new central warehouse in France, and the restructuring – and in some cases expansion – of existing sites in Switzerland.
 Additional network adjustments were undertaken as part of the Surtsey transformation project: 16 of 19 sites, primarily in France and the USA, were closed.
 Thanks to the above-mentioned adjustments, we achieved further efficiency enhancements in 2020 that resulted in both cost savings and better environmental stewardship.
-This consolidation to a small number of locations increases truck capacity utilization.
-In addition, all locations at our country organization Kloeckner Metals UK and our German company Becker Stahl-Service are already certified to the ISO 14001 environmental standard, which also covers logistics.
-Moreover, Kloeckner Metals UK attained BES 6001 certification for responsible sourcing in the reporting year.
+This consolidation to a small number of sites increases truck capacity utilization.
+In addition, all sites at our country organization Kloeckner Metals UK and our German company Becker Stahl-Service are already certified to the ISO 14001 environmental standard, which also covers logistics.
+Kloeckner Metals UK attained BES 60013 certification for responsible sourcing in 2019.